Syrph/BCB_2022/_sources/markdowns/practical_1/practical_1.md

 library(ggtree)
 ```

-    ## ggtree v3.2.1  For help: https://yulab-smu.top/treedata-book/
-    ##
-    ## If you use ggtree in published research, please cite the most appropriate paper(s):
-    ##
-    ## 1. Guangchuang Yu.
-Using ggtree to visualize data on tree-like structures.
-Current Protocols in Bioinformatics.
-2020, 69:e96. doi:10.1002/cpbi.96
-    ## 2. Guangchuang Yu, Tommy Tsan-Yuk Lam, Huachen Zhu, Yi Guan.
-Two methods for mapping and visualizing associated data on phylogeny using ggtree.
-Molecular Biology and Evolution.
-2018, 35(12):3041-3043. doi:10.1093/molbev/msy194
-    ## 3. Guangchuang Yu, David Smith, Huachen Zhu, Yi Guan, Tommy Tsan-Yuk Lam. ggtree: an R package for visualization and annotation of phylogenetic trees with their covariates and other associated data.
-Methods in Ecology and Evolution.
-2017, 8(1):28-36. doi:10.1111/2041-210X.12628

-    ##
-    ## Attaching package: 'ggtree'

-    ## The following object is masked from 'package:ape':
-    ##
-    ##     rotate

-    ## The following object is masked from 'package:tidyr':
-    ##
-    ##     expand

-    ## The following objects are masked from 'package:raster':
-    ##
-    ##     flip, rotate

 `ggtree` is a bit more complicated than just normal tree plots, but you
 can also do a lot more.
 We’ll create a basic tree plot structure first
 and then add tip labels and traits after.